vincentIsGood/YourAIDatabase/README.md

 ## How to use it
 First, make sure you have `torch` installed.

+If you are using Mac, you may need to `export HNSWLIB_NO_NATIVE=1` before building chromadb.

 Then, install project dependencies with
 ```sh
 pip install -r requirements.txt